h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 ![](images/ij_10.png)

-In order to use the GBMPojo class, we add a bolt to our H2OStormStarter wich has the following code:
+In order to use the GBMPojo class, we add a bolt to our H2OStormStarter which has the following code:

 ```